Color theory: Color mixing

 One of the earliest purposes of color theory was to establish rules governing the mixing of pigments.

 Traditional color theory was built around "pure" or ideal colors, characterized by different sensory experiences rather than attributes of the physical world.
 This has led to several inaccuracies in traditional color theory principles that are not always remedied in modern formulations.
-Another issue has been the tendency to describe color effects holistically or categorically, for example as a contrast between "yellow" and "blue" conceived as generic colors instead of the three color attributes generally considered by color science: hue, colorfulness and lightness.
-These confusions are partly historical and arose in scientific uncertainty about color perception that was not resolved until the late 19th century when artistic notions were already entrenched.
+Another issue has been the tendency to describe color effects holistically or categorically, for example as a contrast between "yellow" and "blue" conceived as generic colors instead of the three color attributes generally considered by color science: hue, chroma and value.These confusions are partly historical and arose in scientific uncertainty about color perception that was not resolved until the late 19th century when artistic notions were already entrenched.
 They also arise from the attempt to describe the highly contextual and flexible behavior of color perception in terms of abstract color sensations that can be generated equivalently by any visual media.